SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 FIRST AID

-The main pre-requisites to the ability to render effective aid are the availability of a number of persons in the laboratory or storage area who have received formal first aid training and secondly of first aid facilities of the prescribed types of laboratories and storage areas.
+The main prerequisites to the ability to render effective aid are the availability of several persons in the laboratory or storage area who have received formal first aid training and secondly of first aid facilities of the prescribed types of laboratories and storage areas.
 The best type of first aid is the standardized first aid kit as recommended or approved by the agency.

 >SOP FOR CLEANING OF GLASSWARE